PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 rest periods.
 What we want to do now is to look at the spatio-temporal signal across our region of interest and the full duration of the stimulation blocks.
-In other words, we want to perform a sensitivity analysis revealing the spatial-temporal distribution of classification-relevant information.
+In other words, we want to perform a sensitivity analysis revealing the spatio-temporal distribution of classification-relevant information.

 In this kind of analysis, we consider each stimulation block an